EzeOnoky/Project-Base-Learning-7/README.md

 cd tooling
 mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
 ```
-Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created.
+Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created and was part of the files downloaded on our toolin repo.

 NB, the tooling password captured above is not the real password, I got a prompt to input the correct password for the webaccess user already cretaed on the DB.
 Incaes the password prompt is not recieved when above command is ran on the Web server, ensure that MYSQL is running on the DB, and also the binding address has been set to 0.0.0.0